CIS-566-Fall-2023/lab03-grammars/README.md

 | *iterations=1* | *iterations=2* | *iterations=3* | *iterations=4* |

 ## 3. Custom L-System
-We wanted to make a snoflake for our custom L-system, so we tried a bunch of stuff and this is what we finally came up with.
+We wanted to make a snowflake for our custom L-system, so we tried a bunch of stuff and this is what we finally came up with.
 This is the grammar that we used:
 ```
 Premise:        D
 Rule1:          C=F[--F(.2)C][++F(.2)C]FC[--F(.13)C][++F(.13)C]FC[--FC][++FC]FC